-Street milling and resurfacing of streets in the northwest corner of town will occur in 2021 following gas and sidewalk projects in that corner.
+In 2020 a \$382,000 contract to mill and resurface streets in the northeast quadrant of town was awarded.
+Street milling and resurfacing of streets in the northwest corner of town will occur in 2021 following a sidewalk project in that corner.